Longcase Clock Repair and Restoration Services in London

 For more general clock repair information click here.

-We also have the skills and expertise to take on any restoration work if it is required - longcase clocks often have damaged or worn cases from decades of living in busy living rooms or hallways as a central part of the family.
+We also have the skills and expertise to take on any wooden case restoration work if it is required - longcase clocks often have damaged or worn cases from decades of living in busy living rooms or hallways as a central part of the family.
 We work with an expert furniture restorer who can lovingly bring wooden cases back to life and ensure they’re structurally sound while taking great care to keep the character that makes these objects so beautiful.

 If you have a bracket clock and have ever been told that it isn’t worth repairing or that parts aren’t available, look no further.
 Don’t just look for ‘grandfather clock repair near me’, look for repair from a skilled business that cares.
 You can read more about our repair services here.